Protein acetylation in regulation of photosynthesis

 Photosynthetic reactions capture the energy of sunlight into chemical form.
 We aim at resolving how acetylation of chloroplast proteins affect light harvesting, quenching of excitation energy, photosynthetic electron transfer and organization of photosynthetic machinery.
 Recently, we have specifically focused on the identification and characterization of chloroplast acetyltransferases and studied their effects on the dynamics of photosynthetic processes.

 The chloroplasts of higher plants perform oxygenic photosynthesis, which captures light energy into chemical form and thus is the basis of life on Earth.
-Photosynthesis can be dived into two sets of reactions: light reactions taking place in the thylakoid membranes, and carbon fixation reactions in soluble stroma.
-To ensure immaculate primary production under a wide spectrum of environmental conditions, the structure and function of photosynthetic machinery must be extremely dynamic.
-The molecular mechanisms behind these dynamic changes remain largely uncharacterized, although detailed knowledge of these reactions is of utmost importance for understanding the adaptation on organism level.
+To ensure efficient primary production under a wide spectrum of environmental conditions, the structure and function of photosynthetic machinery must be extremely dynamic.
+The molecular mechanisms behind these dynamic changes remain largely uncharacterized, although detailed knowledge of these reactions is of utmost importance for understanding, improving and utilizing plant metabolism to benefit the humankind.

 Oxygenic photosynthesis, producing carbohydrates and oxygen, is the basis of life on Earth.
 The success to apply photosynthesis in production of sustainable and carbon neutral energy as well as in production of maximal yields for food and feed supplies depends on the thorough understanding of photosynthetic reactions, especially the mechanisms regulating photosynthetic efficiency under changing environmental conditions.